sciZer0/newdiscoveries/assets/t/t1/README.md

 ______

-So now I send the information about the discoveries, in addition to physics scientists, to scientists from other fields and plus to this, opinion leaders (including writers, publicists, journalists, bloggers).
+Now I send the information about the discoveries, in addition to physics scientists, to scientists from other fields and plus to this, opinion leaders (including writers, publicists, journalists, bloggers).

 These discoveries highly need to be commonly known.